giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

 - **Effective weight** `W_eff(z)`: the actual local contribution of that polygon relative to its immediate container.

 This correction is handled automatically by the engine and is not something the user needs to compute manually.
+This automatic nesting logic is especially important when multiple embedded domains vary simultaneously along `z`, because it ensures that the effective contribution of each polygon is computed consistently from its local containment hierarchy.

 It prevents double-counting in nested domains.

+CSF automatically computes the effective contribution based on containment.

 ### Example: embedded steel reinforcement in concrete